ChronicDiseaseEpi/comorbidity_correlation_public/README.md

 provide data frames of the cleaned final model outputs.

 Model outputs:
-- Omega summaries: Correlation estimates summarised across all MCMC draws (presented in paper)
+- Omega draws: estimated correlation at each MCMC iteration
-- Omega draws: MCMC draws from each model with correlation estimate from each MCMC iteration
+- Omega summaries: correlation estimates summarised across all MCMC iterations (presented in paper)

 # To recreate the analysis run the scripts in order